AleoNet/welcome/documentation/concepts/beginner/03_transactions.md

 sidebar_label: Transactions
 ---

-A **transaction** is a fundamental data structure for publishing a state transition on the ledger.
+A **transaction** is a fundamental data structure for publishing a new program or a set of state transitions on the ledger.

 ## Types of Transactions